sudhanshuraheja/golem/README.md

 </div>

 # Why a new deployment tool?
-Golem is a deployment tool built with go that runs over SSH, manages configs and recipes with [Hashicorp HCL] files, and lets you upload artifacts and execute commands in parallel on multiple servers.
+Golem is a deployment tool built with go that runs over SSH, manages configs and recipes with [Hashicorp HCL] files, and lets you upload artifacts and execute commands in parallel on local or multiple servers.

 If like me, you have developed a distinct hatred for YAML based configs like the ones you need to use for Ansible,  Kubernetes and the like, you're going to enjoy building the recipes in a very human readable [Hashicorp HCL] based format.
 Just like you would for [Nomad], [Terraform] or [Consul]